Syspixie/LayoutMesh/README.md

 ### Importing Data from a FlimConfig File
 This process imports nodes and events from a FlimConfig data file.
 It can be done without being connected to the CBUS network, so is a safe way of exploring LayoutMesh without the danger of inadvertently making configuration changes.

 * Run LayoutMesh.
 * It is probably a bad idea to import data over any existing data, so select 'File' -> 'New' to clear all data and start afresh.
 * Select 'File' -> 'Import FCU Config File...'.
-Navigate to the FlimConfig data directory (usually %MyDocuments%\flimConfig\Configs), then double-click the required layout file (e.g. Layout1.xml).
+Navigate to the FlimConfig data directory (usually 'Documents\flimConfig\Configs'), then double-click the required layout file (e.g. Layout1.xml).
 * There may be a display showing new devices and events that have been added to the MeshData data.
 * Select 'File' -> 'Save As...', and save the data as a MeshData layout file.

 ### Reading data from CBUS Nodes
 This process reads configuration data directly from CBUS nodes.
 It is a good way of "starting from scratch".
 It is not possible to run LayoutMesh and FlimConfig at the same time unless you have two CBUS adapters (e.g. 2x CANUSBs) on your network.

 * Run LayoutMesh.
 * Click on the CBUS window.
 If you can't see the CBUS window at any time, click on the 'Show CBUS Window' button on the main application window.
 * Select 'CBUS' -> 'COM Port', then select the appropriate COM port.
 If the CBUS is active, a green indicator should appear in the bottom left-hand corner ot the CBUS window; adjacent amber indicators show messages being received and transmitted.